SendiAp/Remaining/README.md

-## What do you call an old snowman?
-Water.
+## When do doctors get angry?
+When they run out of patients.